When the First Sale Falls Through

 The important legal point: if the sale lapsed because a suspensive condition failed legitimately, neither party is typically in breach.
 The buyer’s deposit, if any was paid, should be returned.
 You are free to relist and accept a new offer without legal consequence.

 The moment a sale falls through, time is your most important resource.
 The longer the property sits relisted without activity, the more questions buyers ask about why the first sale failed.
-Move quickly but not carelessly.
+Move quickly but not carelessly, because re-entering the market cleanly counts as much here as in any home sale.

 Review what you know: Did the bank valuation come in low?
 If so, your asking price may need reviewing before relisting.
 Did the buyer’s bond decline because of their profile?
 That’s their issue, not yours, a different buyer may sail through.
 Was there a disclosure dispute?
 Resolve it before it becomes a pattern.